One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 If you don’t want to spend time creating legal web pages manually, then consider installing WordPress Legal Pages …

-WordPress Legal Pages is not a free plugin, but it’s a very low-priced and well-supported premium plugin that will make the task of creating and implementing legal pages on your WordPress site much easier and save you time.
+WordPress Legal Pages is not a free plugin, but it’s a very affordable and well-supported premium WordPress plugin that will simplify the job of creating and implementing legal pages on your website and save you time.

-- Built-in Templates – The plugin gives you access to over 20 built-in legal page templates created by professional lawyers.
+- Pre-written Templates – The plugin gives you access to over 20 built-in legal templates created by professional lawyers.

-- Very Quick And Easy To Use – Set up most of your basic legal pages in a few minutes with just a few mouse clicks.
+- Quick And Easy To Use – Set up most of your basic legal pages in around 3 minutes with a few clicks of the mouse.

-- Customizable Pages – The plugin includes customizable and completely editable legal form templates (e.g. ToS, Disclaimer, Earnings Disclaimer, Privacy Policy and more!)
+- Customizable Pages – The plugin includes customizable and easy to edit legal form templates (e.g. Terms Of Service, Disclaimer, Privacy Policy, Earnings Disclaimer and more!)

-- Easy To Edit Pages – Full WYSIWYG editor lets you edit all legal pages just like any other page on your site.
+- Easy To Edit Pages – Full WYSIWYG editor lets you edit all legal pages just like every other page on your site.

-- Custom Shortcodes – You can add shortcodes to your WordPress pages and the information will then be automatically inserted into your pages when you publish.
+- Custom Shortcodes – You can add shortcodes to any of your WordPress pages and the information will then be automatically inserted into your pages when you publish.

-When you install WordPress Legal Pages, a menu feature will appear in your dashboard menu …
+When you install WordPress Legal Pages, a new menu item will be added to your navigation area …

-With WPLegal Pages, you can create legal pages for different online uses, such as business websites with products, review sites, AdSense sites, etc …
+The plugin gives you the option of creating legal pages for different types of sites, such as business websites, niche sites, AdSense sites, etc …

-(WP Legal Pages – Create different legal pages)
+(WP Legal Pages Plugin For WordPress – Create different legal page types)

 Legal page templates include: